My 6 rules for ultimate peak-health and elite-fitness.

 6) Minimalist - equipment and location requirements.

-If you use a gym that's great, but make sure you have a system in place for when you cannot or don't feel like the gym. e.g. COVID closures, illness, illness avoidance, lack of time etc.
+It's fantastic if you use a gym, but make sure you have a plan in place for times when you can't or don't feel like going.
+For instance, COVID closures, sickness, money, avoiding disease, time constraints, etc.

-I don't use gyms due to social anxiety, cost and limited time.
-This has led me to a cheap, effective and often exhilarating alternative.
-I use simple light to medium hex dumbbells.
-A slam ball, pull up bar and a mat.
-That's my home workouts sorted!
-I keep them in my car (apart from the bar) so that I can do the same workouts outside wherever the heck I feel like.
-It is so exciting and good for the mind.
-I make use of the outdoors to integrate short to medium runs, sprints, crawls, broad jump burpees etc. into my sessions.
+I don't go to gyms because of the high expense and limited time.
+This has lead me to a low-cost, effective, and frequently exciting alternative.
+I use simple light-to-medium hex dumbbells.
+A slam ball, pull-up bar and mat.
+That concludes my home workouts!
+I keep them in my car (aside from the bar) so I can do the same workouts outside whenever I feel like it.
+It's thrilling and beneficial for the mind.
+I use the outdoors to incorporate short to medium runs, sprints, crawls, broad jump burpees, and other exercises into my workouts.

-I also use play equipment in playgrounds, steps, rocks, bricks etc. A bit like Rocky!
-Indoors or out whatever works on the day.
+I also use playground equipment, such as steps, rocks, and bricks.
+A little like Rocky!
+Indoors or outdoors, whatever works for the day.
 Be creative!

 To reiterate: